vfx-creator0/VFXCreator/README.md

 ## Acknowledgment

-We would like to thank the open-source data and code of [CogVideo](https://github.com/THUDM/CogVideo), [finetrainers](https://github.com/a-r-r-o-w/finetrainers), [cogvideox-controlnet](https://github.com/TheDenk/cogvideox-controlnet).
+We would like to thank the open-source code of [CogVideo](https://github.com/THUDM/CogVideo), [finetrainers](https://github.com/a-r-r-o-w/finetrainers), [cogvideox-controlnet](https://github.com/TheDenk/cogvideox-controlnet).

 ## Citation
 If you find our work useful in your research, please consider citing: